 Most important, approach the experience with an open, flexible mindset.
 New things are unfamiliar, by nature.
 Acknowledge — and appreciate — the novelty.

 - Explore a new part of the neighborhood, city, country or the world — ‘Travel’ doesn’t necessarily demand that you spend a lot of time or money.
 No matter where you live, take a look at neighborhoods you have never visited; plan a day trip with a friend.
-If you are waiting to take that long-imagined trip to Europe – or wine country – or wherever, start planning now.
+If you are waiting to take that long-imagined trip to Europe – or wine country – or wherever, start planning now for when it’s safe to travel again.
 The research itself can be a new and rewarding experience — before you even pack your suitcase.

-- Host a multi-generational meal or book club — Invite your friends of all ages for a meal where everyone brings a favorite food.
-Or find a book that friends and family of different ages can read and discuss.
-Better yet – pick a book and plan a meal for the multiple generations on your guest list.
+- Host a multi-generational meal or book club — Invite your friends of all ages for a socially distant safe meal where everyone brings a favorite food.
+Or find a book that friends and family of different ages can read and discuss over a Zoom meeting.

 - Color it up — One minor change in a hairstyle, clothing, sunglasses or other apparel can introduce a new look, even if just for a day.